gvrettos/ngMovies/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+Also `node v14.15.0` and `npm 6.14.8` are used.

 ## Development server

+First install the json-server (https://github.com/typicode/json-server) that will host the data.

+`cd ngMovies/json-server`

+`npm install -g json-server`

+Run `json-server --watch db.json -d 3000`. `-d 3000` will add a delay of 3 seconds to perform the operations.
+It can be ommitted

+Access the data via `http://localhost:3000/movies`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.